-You can see a glacier just about anywhere in Alaska.
-But in the Mat-Su Valley, you can actually get out and touch one.
+In many parts of Alaska one can see glaciers, but in the Mat-Su Valley, you can actually get out and touch one.
 Adventure seekers will be thrilled with the ice climbing options.
 Alaska glacier treks and boat trips are ideal for families.
 And for a rare lifetime opportunity, land on a glacier via flightseeing plane at Denali's base camp, or helicopter onto the timeless blue ice of Matansuka Glacier.

 Matanuska Glacier (2 hours from Anchorage)

 The Matanuska Glacier is one of Alaska's most spectacular glaciers, is also one of the oldest.
 It looms 13,000 feet high over the Glenn Highway, is 27 miles long, stretches four miles across and is easily seen at Mile 101 Glenn Highway.
 Access to this glacier is through a private concessionaire at Mile 102.
 Drive the two miles from the park gate to the moraine to set foot on the ice.
 For a safe alternative and the best visitor experience, hire a local guide who can outfit you with proper gear and lead you on a glacier trek to blue lakes and ice caves.
 Bring the sunscreen and water bottle to fill up on icy, glacier water!

 Knik Glacier (1 hour from Anchorage)